Are you buried in debt? Are your creditors threatening to sue you and garnish your wages? Are you facing foreclosure on your home?

 A discharge typically eliminates unsecured debts like credit cards, medical bills, personal loans, car accidents judgments, some tax debts, and garnishments.
 Non-dischargeable debts include child support, most student loans, and most tax debts.

 Chapter 13 bankruptcy involves restructuring your debts and making an affordable monthly payment to a court-appointed trustee for 3-5 years.
 Your debts are not discharged in Chapter 13 bankruptcy.
-Yet the amount you pay is determined by subtracting reasonable living expenses from your income, so your payments are affordable.
-Chapter 13 bankruptcy may be your only bankruptcy option if you earn more than the average in your state or if you are able to pay a minimum monthly payment.
+Tthe amount you pay is determined by subtracting reasonable living expenses from your income so that your payments are affordable.
+Chapter 13 bankruptcy may be your only bankruptcy option if you earn more than the average income in your state or if you are able to pay a minimum monthly payment.